Understanding the problem

 Mulligan Approach

-The Mulligan approach, recognized worldwide, combines active movement and mobilization for immediate results.
+The globally recognized Mulligan approach combines active movement and mobilization to deliver immediate results.
 This unique technique restores joint function without pain, even in cases where other approaches have failed.

-Knowledge is key to a successful recovery.
-Our educational approach allows you to better understand your pain problem and gives you the necessary tools to actively participate in your recovery and prevent recurrences.
+Knowledge is the key to a successful recovery.
+Our educational approach helps you better understand your pain and gives you the tools you need to actively participate in your recovery and prevent future episodes.

-A poorly set up workstation can cause tension and pain that affects your productivity.
-Our professional ergonomic assessment identifies the necessary adjustments to create a comfortable and efficient workspace.
+An ill-suited workstation can cause strain and pain that affect your productivity.
+Our professional ergonomic assessment identifies the adjustments needed to create a comfortable and efficient workspace.

-Weak stabilizing muscles can lead to pain during prolonged postures or everyday movements.
-Core exercises are often taught incorrectly, hindering your progress.
+Weak stabilizing muscles can cause pain during prolonged periods of standing or sitting, or even during simple movements.
+Core exercises are often taught incorrectly, which can hinder your progress.
 Our specialized approach activates these essential deep muscles, creating a solid foundation for all your movements and daily activities.

 FCAMPT

 Complex musculoskeletal conditions require in-depth expertise for accurate diagnosis and treatment.
-The FCAMPT certification represents the highest level of training in manual therapy in Canada, guaranteeing specialized care based on the latest evidence.
+FCAMPT certification represents the highest level of training in manual therapy in Canada, ensuring specialized care based on the latest evidence.

-Joint pain and stiffness can significantly limit your daily life.
-Our physiotherapists use specialized joint mobilization and manipulation techniques to restore the natural movement of your joints and reduce your pain.
+Joint pain and stiffness can significantly limit your daily activities.
+Our physical therapists use specialized joint mobilization and manipulation techniques to restore your joints’ natural range of motion and reduce your pain.

 Posture

-Poor posture can be the source of many daily aches and discomforts.
-Our approach combines precise postural analysis and practical solutions to improve your natural alignment and prevent chronic muscle tension.
+Poor posture can be the cause of many everyday aches and pains.
+Our approach combines precise postural analysis with practical solutions to improve your natural alignment and prevent chronic muscle tension.

-Always moving in the same way can create injuries because repetitive movements end up overloading the same structures in your body.
-Our approach precisely analyzes and corrects your movement patterns to restore biomechanics that will not create microtrauma.
+Always moving in the same way can lead to injuries because repetitive movements eventually overburden the same parts of your body.
+Our approach analyzes and precisely corrects your movement patterns to restore biomechanics that won’t cause microtrauma.

 Taping

-Therapeutic taping is a versatile technique that uses different types of adhesive tapes to relieve pain and improve joint stability.
-Among our approaches, we notably use the McConnell method, recognized for its effectiveness in biomechanical correction and the treatment of joint pain.
+Therapeutic taping is a versatile technique that uses various types of adhesive tape to relieve pain and improve joint stability.
+Among our approaches, we use the McConnell method, which is recognized for its effectiveness in biomechanical correction and the treatment of joint pain.

 Nerve treatment

-We are the pioneers in Quebec in nerve treatment.
-We know that symptoms of nerve compression, such as tingling, numbness, or burning pain, can disrupt your sleep and quality of life.
+We are pioneers in Quebec in the field of nerve treatment.
+We know that symptoms of nerve compression—such as tingling, numbness, or burning pain—can disrupt your sleep and affect your quality of life.
 Our specialized nerve treatment techniques precisely target these sensitive structures to reduce irritation and restore their proper function.

 Telerehabilitation

-Tele-physio offers the flexibility of professional care from your home.
+Tele-physical therapy offers the flexibility of professional care from the comfort of your own home.
 No matter where you are in the world, you can benefit from our unique expertise.
-This modern solution allows for effective and personalized follow-up, adapted to your schedule, while maintaining the quality of care.
+This modern solution provides effective, personalized care tailored to your schedule, while maintaining the highest quality of care.

 Our clinics

-Physiotherapy treatments are tailored to each individual and their specific injury.
-First, the physiotherapist will ask you about any changes you've noticed since your last appointment.
-The physiotherapist will also check on how your exercises went.
+It’s important to know that physical therapy treatments are tailored to each individual and their specific injury.
+First, the physical therapist will ask you about any changes you’ve noticed since your last appointment.
+The physical therapist will also check how you’ve been doing with your exercises.
 If necessary, the exercises will be modified, corrected, or progressed to ensure the best possible improvement in your condition.
-Next, the physiotherapist will perform some tests to reassess your condition.
-If your condition requires manual therapy, the physiotherapist will treat the joints, muscles, or nerves.
-Finally, the physiotherapist will check if you have any questions or concerns related to your condition.
-For more details on what to expect during a treatment, read this blog article.
+Next, the physical therapist will perform a few tests to reassess your condition.
+If your condition requires manual therapy, the physical therapist will treat your joints, muscles, or nerves.
+Finally, the physical therapist will check if you have any questions or concerns regarding your condition.
+Read this blog post for more details on how a treatment session unfolds.

-Before your assessment begins, you will need to fill out a questionnaire about your overall health, including any medical conditions, previous injuries, surgeries, and a list of medications you are taking.
-This will allow the physiotherapist to get an overall idea of your health and better assist you.
-During the assessment, you will discuss your problem with the physiotherapist.
-This will be followed by a physical evaluation that will lead to a diagnosis established by the physiotherapist.
-Afterwards, a treatment plan will be created in collaboration with the physiotherapist.
-You will leave with your treatment plan sheet, which will also include your exercises to do at home.
-For more details on what to expect during the assessment, read this blog article.
+Before your evaluation begins, you will be asked to fill out a questionnaire about your overall health, including any medical conditions, past injuries, surgeries, and a list of medications you are taking.
+This will give the physical therapist a comprehensive understanding of your health and enable them to better assist you.
+During the evaluation, you will discuss your condition with the physical therapist.
+This will be followed by a physical assessment, which will lead to a diagnosis by the physical therapist.
+Afterward, a treatment plan will be developed in collaboration with the physical therapist.
+You will leave with your treatment plan sheet, which will also include the exercises you need to do at home.
+Read this blog post for more details on how the assessment works.

-Physiotherapy hasn't helped me in the past, is there still hope?
+Physical therapy hasn't helped me in the past—is there still hope?

 Yes, there is hope!
-Whether you have seen other physiotherapists, osteopaths, chiropractors, acupuncturists, massage therapists, or others, you will find solutions with our physiotherapists at Physioactif.
-We are used to treating complex problems and people who have not had results with other professionals.
-With this reputation, we receive people every week who come to see us even though they have already seen 3-4 other professionals who have not solved the problem.
-You will see from the first meeting that the care at Physioactif is different from what you have experienced elsewhere.
-From diagnosis to exercises and treatments, you will see a difference with Physioactif compared to other professionals who have accompanied you in the past.
-We encourage you to come to us full of hope, because we are eager to help you!
+Whether you’ve seen other physical therapists, osteopaths, chiropractors, acupuncturists, massage therapists, or other practitioners, you’ll find solutions with our physical therapists at Physioactif.
+We’re used to treating complex issues and helping people who haven’t seen results with other professionals.
+Thanks to this reputation, every week we see patients who come to us even after having consulted 3–4 other professionals who couldn’t resolve their problem.
+You’ll see from the very first meeting that care at Physioactif is different from what you’ve experienced elsewhere.
+From diagnosis to exercises and treatments, you’ll notice a difference with Physioactif compared to other professionals who have treated you in the past.
+We encourage you to come to us full of hope, because we can’t wait to help you!

-Yes, your physiotherapy treatments may be covered by your insurance.
-Most insurance plans cover a portion of physiotherapy costs.
-To find out if this is the case for you, check with your insurer or consult the details of your insurance package.
-During your appointment at the clinic, we will take care of checking your coverage with you.
-If your pain is the result of a work accident, then the CNESST covers your physiotherapy.
-To do this, you must see a doctor first and have a prescription for physiotherapy from the doctor.
-If your pain is the result of a car accident, then the SAAQ covers your physiotherapy.
-To do this, you must see a doctor first and have a prescription for physiotherapy from the doctor.
+Yes, your physical therapy treatments may be covered by your insurance.
+Most insurance plans cover part of the cost of physical therapy.
+To find out if this applies to you, contact your insurer or review the details of your insurance plan.
+During your appointment at the clinic, we will work with you to verify your coverage.
+If your pain is the result of a work-related accident, then the CNESST covers your physical therapy.
+To do so, you must first see a doctor and obtain a prescription for physical therapy from the doctor.
+If your pain is the result of a traffic accident, then the SAAQ covers your physical therapy.
+To do so, you must first see a doctor and obtain a prescription for physical therapy from the doctor.

-No, it's never too late.
-No matter how long your injury or pain has been present, it is always possible to improve your condition.
-Studies show that the duration of pain does not prevent you from improving.
-The majority of the clients we see are people who have had pain for at least several months.
-We are therefore very comfortable helping people who have been in pain for 6 months, 1 year, 5 years, and even 20 years!
-The most important thing is to start from the beginning and therefore get evaluated in physiotherapy to have a good diagnosis.
-Afterwards, a game plan will be established with the physiotherapist to start getting better.
+No, it’s never too late.
+No matter how long you’ve been dealing with your injury or pain, it’s always possible to improve your condition.
+In fact, studies show that the duration of your pain doesn’t prevent you from getting better.
+The majority of the clients we see are people who have been in pain for at least several months.
+So we’re very comfortable helping people who’ve been in pain for 6 months, 1 year, 5 years, and even 20 years!
+The most important thing is to start at the beginning—that means getting a physical therapy evaluation to get an accurate diagnosis.
+After that, you’ll work with your physical therapist to create a treatment plan to start getting better.

-Physiotherapy can treat injuries, pain, and discomfort related to bones, muscles, joints, vertebrae, tendons, ligaments, menisci, and nerves (in short, all the structures of the body that allow us to move).
-If you have pain or discomfort that bothers you, limits you in your activities, work, or leisure, then physiotherapy is the solution for you.
-Here are some examples of things that physiotherapy can treat: back pain, neck pain, knee pain, shoulder pain, headaches and migraines, jaw pain, concussions, vertigo and dizziness, urinary incontinence/bladder prolapse/sexual pain, sprains, strains, tendinitis, torticollis, whiplash, fractures, tears, sciatica, herniated disc, contusion, plantar fasciitis, osteoarthritis, arthritis, car accident, work accident, sports injuries.
+Physical therapy treats injuries, pain, and discomfort related to bones, muscles, joints, vertebrae, tendons, ligaments, menisci, and nerves—in short, all the structures in the body that allow us to move.
+If you have pain or discomfort that bothers you or limits your activities, work, or leisure time, then physical therapy is the solution for you.
+Here are some examples of conditions that physical therapy can treat: back, neck, knee, and shoulder pain; headaches and migraines; jaw pain, concussions, dizziness and lightheadedness, urinary incontinence/prolapsed bladder/pain during sex, sprains, strains, tendonitis, stiff neck, whiplash, fractures, tears, sciatica, herniated discs, contusions, plantar fasciitis, osteoarthritis, arthritis, car accidents, workplace accidents, sports injuries.

-What is the difference between an osteopath, a chiropractor, a physiotherapist, a massage therapist, an acupuncturist, and a kinesiologist?
+What is the difference between an osteopath, a chiropractor, a physical therapist, a massage therapist, an acupuncturist, and a kinesiologist?

 Do I need a prescription?

-Physiotherapy is a medical discipline that helps improve your quality of life and allows you to return to your desired activities when you are in pain.
-This is achieved through exercises, advice, lifestyle adjustments, and hands-on therapy.
-During the initial consultation, the physiotherapist will conduct a thorough assessment of your condition, including a physical examination with tests and some hands-on techniques.
-The physiotherapist will then establish a diagnosis and work with you to develop a treatment plan to achieve your desired goals.
-The physiotherapist will monitor you for a specific period to optimize progress and healing until your goals are reached.
-During the follow-up, exercises are often necessary to improve your condition and can be done at home.
-In the clinic, the physiotherapist will perform the necessary treatments and adjust the treatment plan as needed to ensure proper healing of the injury.
+Physical therapy is a medical discipline that helps improve your quality of life and enables you to return to your desired activities when you are in pain.
+This is achieved through exercises, guidance, lifestyle changes, and hands-on therapy.
+During the first appointment, the physical therapist conducts a comprehensive assessment of your condition, including a physical examination with tests and certain manipulations.
+Then, the physical therapist makes a diagnosis and works with you to develop a treatment plan to help you achieve your goals.
+The physical therapist will monitor your progress over a set period to optimize your recovery until your goals are met.
+During follow-up, exercises are often necessary to improve your condition, and these can be done at home.
+At the clinic, the physical therapist performs the necessary treatments and adjusts the treatment plan as needed to ensure proper healing of the injury.

 Main contents